kaushikeek/emailValidator/README.md

 This is mailValid - an email validator build using html, css and javascript.
+Uses an API to fetch data dynamically.